badetitou/badetitou.github.io/misc/_drafts/2022-09-15-integrate-software-engineering-into-the-everyday-world.md

 ## Push advanced diagnostics to SonarQube

 Another possible integration is with SonarQube.
-Again, to perform the SonarQube integration, we have to modified `.smalltalk.ston`, `ci/executeCode.st`, and `.gitlab-ci.yml`.
+Again, to perform the SonarQube integration, we have to modify `.smalltalk.ston`, `ci/executeCode.st`, and `.gitlab-ci.yml`.
-We also have to create a `reports/rules/rules.ston` file that contains the rules executes by Moose.
+We also have to create a `reports/rules/rules.ston` file that contains the rules executed by Moose.

 1. For the `.smalltalk.ston`, this time, we load the [FamixCritics to SonarQube project](https://github.com/badetitou/Famix-Critic-SonarQube-Exporter)